SaveTapirs.org

 In the Future!

 The Baird's Tapir Project is currently raising money for GPS radio collars for the tapirs.
-The plan is to raise money for five GPS collars for tapirs in Zone 2.
+The plan is to raise money for 5 GPS collars for tapirs in Zone 2.
 We are choosing these tapirs first because they are the easiest to monitor.
 After we get all the kinks out we will start radio collaring all twelve tapirs near the ranger station.

 Latest News